Quitting Smokeless TobaccoSkip to the navigation

 - Chewing tobacco is sold as loose leaves, plugs, or twists.
 It is chewed or placed between the cheek and the gum or teeth.

-The nicotine in snuff and chew is absorbed through tissues in the mouth.
+The nicotine in smokeless tobacco is absorbed through tissues in the mouth.

 Why should you quit?